-Dr Valerie Caines is the Founder of Third Act Consulting and Managing Director at Cognitrix HR Consulting.
+Valerie is the Founder of Third Act Consulting and Managing Director at Cognitrix HR Consulting.
 Valerie is highly sought-after as a consultant, advising government departments and corporate clients on strategic human resources-management and change-management issues.
 She has also served in a range of senior leadership roles across Australia in professional services, fast-moving consumer goods, and defence organisations.

 What is the demand of PhD/MPhil graduates in your industry and field?

 For a career as an academic, a PhD is essential.
 In the corporate world (in Australia) there is less recognition of what someone with a PhD can bring to a business.
 However, in fields like consulting and policy development, a PhD is becoming more common and sought after.

 What skills you developed during your PhD/MPhil time are particularly important for a successful industry career?